Roth IRA

 When can you withdraw tax-free?

-- Your account must be at least 5 years old.
+- Your account must be at least 5 years old, whichever is later, otherwise may result in a 10% IRS penalty tax.